Fourth Sunday after Pentecost

 We often interpret Paul’s grand statements about reconciliation in abstract theological terms.

-In light of these issues, we can read 2 Corinthians 6:1-13 as fleshing out — in surprising detail — how we might live out and embody God’s ministry and message of reconciliation.
+In light of these issues, we can read 2 Corinthians 6:1–13 as fleshing out—in surprising detail—how we might live out and embody God’s ministry and message of reconciliation.
 But if this “service” (diakonia) and this “word” (logos) are not abstractions, then how do we live in the reconciliation they promise?

 1. God’s word of reconciliation

 As God’s coworker, Paul “urges” the Corinthians not to take God’s grace in vain (2 Corinthians 6:1).
-Quoting one of the so-called ‘servant songs’ in Isaiah, he declares that God has listened at “the acceptable time” and helped on “the day of salvation” (Isaiah 49:8).
+Quoting one of the so-called servant songs in Isaiah, he declares that God has listened at “the acceptable time” and helped on “the day of salvation” (Isaiah 49:8).
 No longer the “prey of the tyrant,” Israel will be restored; God promises to make her “a light to the nations” (Isaiah 49).
 If Isaiah’s call of “comfort” (parakaleo, the same word translated as “urge”) provides a backdrop for interpreting the “word” of reconciliation, then we could say that this “word” has to do with God’s restoring and rescuing a people oppressed by circumstances, even as they might be partly responsible for those circumstances.

 2. Embodying God’s service of reconciliation

 How do we engage in the “service” of this word of God’s reconciling work?
 Paul paints a complex multidimensional picture of what happens to us when this word gets embodied in our lives.
-After asserting the need to do away with all obstacles that would cause others to reject what we have to say, he depicts what could be described as the “habitus” — the lifestyle, values, and disposition — of reconciliation in our experiences of everyday life.1
+After asserting the need to do away with all obstacles that would cause others to reject what we have to say, he depicts what could be described as the “habitus”—the lifestyle, values, and disposition—of reconciliation in our experiences of everyday life.1

 a.
 Hardships

 How might we perceive or experience this service of reconciliation?
-Drawing on stylized depictions in ancient literature of the kind of suffering sages and prophets undergo, he describes three aspects of apostolic suffering.
+Drawing on stylized depictions in ancient literature of the kind of suffering that sages and prophets undergo, he describes three aspects of apostolic suffering.

 First, there is what we undergo physically with “great endurance”: afflictions, hardships, and calamities.
 Then, there is what we experience because of what others do to us: beatings, imprisonments, and riots.
 Last, there are the ways we are personally affected by our vocation as God’s servants: labors, sleepless nights, and hunger.